leoxin2016/stats220/README.md

 ## Introduction of myself

 My name is Leo Xin.
 This is my third year studying at [University of Auckland](https://www.auckland.ac.nz/en.html).
 I am majoring in Computer Science.
-I am enrolled in three papers below:
+I am enrolled in three papers as follows:
 1. STATS220
 2. COMPSCI373
 3. COMPSCI215